 Our children in their kindness will often want to help an injured animal.
 While it's a great instinct to have, no injured or sick animal should be handled without the proper protection, knowledge or immunisation.
 Injured animals are often scared and vulnerable, so may try to defend themselves against those to try to help them by biting or scratching.
 Flying-foxes are no exception to this and can sometimes, as is the case for most animals, carry some illnesses that might affect humans.
 More information on managing health risks for your children are listed below.

-- Children and flying-foxes in Cairns
+- Children and flying-foxes

 If you see a sick or injured flying-fox (or any other wild animal) here are some tips to try: